Eton Action

 - December deadline is firm: Applications required by end of December for following academic year

-- Presentation stage is crucial: Only 9 applicants reach AGM presentations - written application must be compelling
+- Presentation stage is crucial: Written application must be compelling to reach the AGM presentation stage

 - Only successful applicants notified: No news during Lent term means unsuccessful - plan accordingly